-- Lamivudine is not a cure for hepatitis B virus infection.
-It is unknown if lamivudine reduces the risk of liver cancer or cirrhosis that may be caused by hepatitis B virus.
-Some patients developed hepatitis B virus that is resistant to lamivudine.
-These patients had less benefit from lamivudine and some experienced worsening of hepatitis after the resistant virus appeared.
+- Lamivudine is not a cure for HBV infection.
+It is unknown if lamivudine reduces the risk of liver cancer or cirrhosis that may be caused by HBV.
+Some patients developed HBV that is resistant to lamivudine.
+These patients had less benefit from lamivudine, and some experienced worsening of hepatitis after the resistant virus appeared.

-- Caution is advised when using lamivudine in CHILDREN with a history of swelling of the pancreas.
-Lamivudine should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.
+- Lamivudine should be used with extreme caution in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.